jonaburg/ethos/README.md

-This backup corresponds to: Mon 6 Jul 21:47:53 CEST 2020
+This backup corresponds to: Tue 7 Jul 21:36:22 CEST 2020